mellevanderlinde/energy-meter/README.md

 #### 2.3 Start Docker Service

 Create a service that always runs in the background.
-The service is restarted after a reboot.
+The service restarts after a reboot.

 ```
 docker compose up --build --detach